artifacthub/hub/docs/helm_annotations.md

 ## Supported annotations

-- **artifacthub.io/operator** *(boolean string, see example below)*
+- **artifacthub.io/crds** *(yaml string, see example below)*

-Use this annotation to indicate that your chart represents an operator.
-Artifact Hub at the moment also considers your chart to represent an operator if the word *operator* appears in the chart name.
+This annotation can be used to list the operator's CRDs.
+They will be visible in the package's detail view as cards.

-- **artifacthub.io/operatorCapabilities** *(string)*
+- **artifacthub.io/crdsExamples** *(yaml string, see example below)*

-Use this annotation to indicate the capabilities of the operator your chart provides.
-It must be one of the following options: Basic Install, Seamless Upgrades, Full Lifecycle, Deep Insights or Auto Pilot.
-For more information please see the [capability level diagram](https://artifacthub.io/static/media/capability-level-diagram.svg).
+Use this annotation to provide a list of example CRs for the operator's CRDs.
+Each of the examples can be opened from the corresponding CRD card in the package's detail view.

 - **artifacthub.io/links** *(yaml string, see example below)*